 As a key component of our mission statement, McQuaid embraces all forms of diversity and seeks constantly to widen its appeal so as to create a vibrant community of racial, religious, and economic diversity.
 Presently, students of color make up 29% of our school population and students of faiths other than Roman Catholic over 26%.
 Additionally, our student population is represented by 7 counties and 40 school districts.

-As outlined by the student handbook, students must wear (1) a dress shirt and tie, (2) dress pants with belt, (3) dress shoes with socks, and (4) sports coat.
-Although students are free to make individual brand and style choices, the Dean of Students acts as the arbiter of the dress code.
+Although students are free to make individual brand and style choices, the dean of students acts as the arbiter of the dress code.

 As one might expect, the amount of nightly homework will depend on a variety of factors including class level, sequence in the semester, and free time.
 Students at McQuaid Jesuit quickly master time management and use opportunities wisely to study and prepare.
 For middle school students, a rule of thumb is ten minutes per class year.
 For example, students in the 6th grade might expect, on average, 60 minutes of homework per night.
 For high school students, homework for each core subject may average 20–30 minutes, for a total of 2–3 hours per night.